-Time pressure enhances thrill of auctions, Internet auctions use this effectJanuary 3rd, 2013 in Psychology & Psychiatry /
+Time pressure enhances thrill of auctions, Internet auctions use this effectJanuary 3, 2013 in Medicine & Health / Psychology & Psychiatry

 Shopping is more than the rational exchange of goods against money.
 Emotions, however, do not only play a role when buying a red sports car or the fiftieth pair of shoes.
 At the stock exchange or during auctions, bidders also are often influenced by irrational motives.
 In the current issue of the International Journal of Electronic Commerce, KIT scientists point out that the end price of auctions depends on the framework conditions and the emotional pressure of the bidders.